Fora’s Take

 After lunch, take a short drive to Aegissioufoss, a waterfall that is just a few kilometers down the road from the town of Hella.

-If you’re feeling up to an extended adventure, head to the infamous waterfalls Seljalandsfoss & Gljufrabui.
-These are a 30 minute drive past Stracta Hotel, however I recommend making the trip to avoid overwhelming yourself the next day.
+If you’re feeling up to an extended adventure, head to the infamous waterfalls Seljalandsfoss and Gljufrabui.
+These are a 30 minute drive past Stracta Hotel, however make the trip immediately to avoid overwhelming yourself the next day.
 Take in the sights of one of Iceland’s most famous waterfalls, that you can even walk behind during the summer months.

 Head back to the town of Hella to check into Stracta Hotel.